x-team/handbook/onboarding-guide/technicalities/technicalities.md

 * The **first one is for the team you work with** to be able to see at any time, what you’re working on, how you’re progressing, etc. There might be daily or weekly standups, but nothing communicates competence like a journal of achievements you can always point to or which they can always check, when in doubt.
 This journal would be a channel in the project's slack.

   This is the journal you may or may not already be writing.
-It is pretty much a summary of your daily work, and it should be primarily accessible by the **team that works with you on the project**.
+It is pretty much a summary of your daily work, and it should be primarily accessible by the **team that works with you on the project**, which will usually be on your project's slack.
 It should include things like what tickets you worked on, what problems you ran into and how you solved them, what you learned that day...

 * The **second one is for us, the core team,** here at X-Team in X-Teams slack.
 This journal is a copy of the first one **with additional reflections** on any and all characteristics of the project you’re working on — to reflect on project health, so to speak.
 Many people simply setup Zapier or a similar tool to duplicate the first journal from the project's slack to X-Team's slack, so they only have to add the reflections, if there are any.